FattaccioliLab/nacres-assistant/README.md

 A Google Apps Script that automatically assigns **NACRES codes** to laboratory purchase items, from a supplier quotation PDF or a free-text list.
 Built for French academic research labs.

-> **NACRES** (Nomenclature Analytique des Coûts de la Recherche pour les Établissements Scientifiques) is the standard purchasing classification used by French public research institutions (CNRS, INSERM, universities…).
+> **NACRES** (Nomenclature Achats Recherche Enseignement Supérieur) is the standard purchasing classification used by French public research institutions (CNRS, INSERM, universities…).
+The script embeds the full official **2026 Amue nomenclature** (1621 active codes).

 ---